MileHacker Logo

 • Handshakes are common.
 Greet elders respectfully.
 Conservative attire (shoulders and knees covered) is appropriate for public spaces.

 • Use your right hand if using your hands to eat.
-It's considered polite to accept food offered.
+It is good manners to accept food offered.

 • Always ask for permission before taking photos of people.
-Be cautious with government buildings or sensitive areas.
+Be wary of government buildings or sensitive areas.

 Accessibility Information